Adam Cooper (Blue Heelers): Storylines

-Season 4

 Early in Season 4, Adam rolled the dice and admitted his feelings for Dash, but Dash told him that she didn't like him like "that".
 Adam met Stacey Norse in "Fowl Play" and after a short time dating the two decided to get married.
 The night before the wedding, Dash and Adam kissed, after the kiss, Adam revealed that Stacey was pregnant.
 But Adam and Dash put their now obvious feelings for each other aside and the marriage went through the very next day.
 Faced with financial difficulties, Adam and Stacey's marriage declined and it was revealed that Stacey was not pregnant with Adam's child, but an ex-boyfriends.
 When the ex-boyfriend came to town, Stacey created an evil plan to kill Adam and take off with her ex-lover and start a new life with Adam's insurance payout.
 The plan failed, and in a dramatic scene, a bed ridden Adam proved that she conspired to kill him.
 The rest of the season was quiet for Adam, but his relationship with Dash remained strong.